 When freezing soups and stews (which includes things like chili), take care to chill them completely in the refrigerator, at least until the fat rises to the top and hardens (which usually means overnight).
 Scrape off that fat and discard it, then transfer the soup to resealable containers or freezer bags.

 You can almost always freeze a whole unbaked casserole (which includes lasagna) in its baking dish by wrapping it tightly with foil.
-Then thaw overnight before baking or transfer directly to a cold oven, heat the oven and bake.
-Allow extra time to ensure it's cooked through, and remove the foil during the last 20 minutes or so to crisp the top.
+Thaw overnight before baking or transfer directly to a cold oven, heat the oven and bake.
+Allow extra time to ensure it's cooked through and remove the foil during the last 20 minutes or so to crisp the top.

 Freezing Baked Goods

-Baked breads, cakes and brownies can be fully cooled, then double-wrapped and frozen for 2 to 3 months.
+Baked breads, cakes, and brownies can be fully cooled, then double wrapped and frozen for two to three months.
 Unlike highly perishable foods, these items can be thawed, still wrapped, at room temperature.
-This includes cupcakes, muffins and quickbreads.
+This includes cupcakes, muffins, and quickbreads.